 Course Description: This course will explore the major themes and debates in American immigration history.
 Topics will include key migration waves, immigration policy, acculturation and attitudes towards immigrants, with an emphasis on the post-Civil War period.
 Methodological issues in researching immigrant history will also be explored.

-Service Description: Students will have the opportunity to perform community service aimed at better understand immigrant experiences and policies, and connecting historical student to current social issues.
+Service Description: Students will have the opportunity to perform community service aimed at better understanding immigrant experiences and policies, and connecting history to current social issues.
 Students will arrange a service assignment based on their research interests.